sonata-project/SonataAdminBundle/Resources/doc/reference/getting-started.rst

 **3. Create an Admin class that extends the Sonata admin class**

 The easiest way to do this is to extend the Sonata\AdminBundle\Admin\Admin class.
-Heres an example from the SonataNewsBundle:
+Here's an example from the SonataNewsBundle:

 ::